Prerequisite – Microkernel

 An Os that uses protected memory can guard against many kinds of hardware and application errors, so that a complete system failure is not the usual result of each minor mechanical glitch, Devices, and I/O transfers can fail in many ways, either for transient reasons, as when a network becomes overloaded or for permanent reasons, as when a disk controller becomes defective.

 - I/O Protection –

 Errors and the issue of protection are closely related.
-A user process may attempt to issue illegal I/O instruction to disrupt the normal function of a system. we can use the various mechanisms to ensure that such disruption cannot take place in the system.
+A user process may attempt to issue illegal I/O instructions to disrupt the normal function of a system.
+We can use the various mechanisms to ensure that such disruption cannot take place in the system.

-  To prevent illegal I/O access, we define all I/O instruction to be privileged instructions.
+To prevent illegal I/O access, we define all I/O instructions to be privileged instructions.
 The user cannot issue I/O instruction directly.

 - Difference between Operating System and Kernel

 - Allocating kernel memory (buddy system and slab system)

 - System Protection in Operating System

 - Thread in Operating System